knative/test-infra/infra/gcp/README.md

 Terraform needs to be bootstrapped manually before it can be used.
 This process was done during Knative CNCF Infrastructure Migration.
 It is noted here for completeness and for potential troubleshooting.

-This needs to be ran by a person
+This needs to be ran by a person.

 ```
 # Get the ORG_ID